 Other symptoms of a hiatal hernia include:

-- acid reflux (when stomach acid moves backwards into the esophagus causing a burning sensation)
+- acid reflux, which is when stomach acid moves backward into the esophagus causing a burning sensation

 - chest pain

 In some cases, hernias have no symptoms.
 You may not know you have a hernia unless it shows up during a routine physical or a medical exam for an unrelated problem.

 Inguinal or incisional hernias are usually diagnosed through a physical examination.
 Your doctor may feel for a bulge in your abdomen or groin that gets larger when you stand, cough, or strain.

 If you have a hiatal hernia, your doctor may diagnosed it with a barium X-ray or endoscopy.
 These tests allow your doctor to see the internal location of your stomach:

 - A barium X-ray is a series of X-ray pictures of your digestive tract.
 The pictures are recorded after you’ve finished drinking a liquid solution containing barium, which shows up well on the X-ray images.

 - An endoscopy involves threading a small camera attached to a tube down your throat and into your esophagus and stomach.